EGO4D/docs/docs-archive/updates.md

 ## Additional annotations formats (fho_master.json)

-There's been several requests for additional annotation formats, particularly for a unified json across the FHO tasks, and that will be release shortly with the update.
+There's been several requests for additional annotation formats, particularly for a unified json across the FHO tasks, which is now available.
+Please see the schemas page for additional details: [annotation schemas](./data/annotations-schemas.md)

-## Feature Updates

-An error in feature generation that added some noise was corrected.
-Full detail will be provided shortly, and the features have already been updated.

-Additional features will be released shortly as well.
-(EgoVLP & Narration Embeddings)

 ## VQ Annotation Updates